piermafrost/GEOCLIM5_sulf/README.md

 #### With Linux OS
-The simplest way is with apt-get: `apt-get install libnetcdff` This will ensure the compatibility with the installed Fortran compiler.
+The simplest way is with apt-get: `apt-get install libnetcdff` This should ensure the compatibility with the installed Fortran compiler.

 ### Non-required software instructions for installation (Mac OS)
 * pyFerret